electricjones/long-haul/_posts/2014-08-21-future-of-content-multi-access.md

 ---
 layout: post
-title:  The Future of Content - Multi Access
+title: "The Future of Content - Multi Access"
 date:   2014-08-21 -0600
 tags: [media, future, storytelling, research, access, human-computer-interaction]
 excerpt: Content will be driven by accessing the same narrative in unique, taylored, and diverse ways across multiple platforms.